Functional analytic insights into irreversibility of quantum resources: One-shot resource manipulation

-(as functions of $m$), then this will suffice to allow us to understand the \emph{asymptotic} properties of resource dilution exactly.
+in asymptotic `big O' notation, then this will suffice to allow us to exactly understand the \emph{asymptotic} properties of resource dilution under $\OO_\mu$.
 Generally speaking, this latter requirement is more realistic and easier to meet in applications --- it holds, for instance, in the resource theory of entanglement, where $\norm{X}{\mu}$ denotes the base norm with respect to separable states.
 We refer the reader to the forthcoming Section~\ref{sec:app_ent} for a detailed discussion on the applications to entanglement theory.

-\begin{proof}[Proof of Theorem~\ref{thm:oneshot_dilution}] As $\norm{\cdot}{\mu}$ is a monotone under $\O_\mu$ by definition, for any protocol $\Lambda \in \O_\mu$ such that $\Lambda(\phi) = X$ with $X \in B_\ve(\rho)$, we have
+\begin{proof}[Proof of Theorem~\ref{thm:oneshot_dilution}] As $\norm{\cdot}{\mu}$ is a monotone under $\O_\mu$ by definition, for any protocol $\Lambda \in \O_\mu$ such that $\Lambda(\phi) = X'$ with $X' \in B_\ve(\rho)$, we have

 On the other hand, take any operator $X \in B_\ve(\rho)$ and define the map

 For any $Z \in \T_{\sa}(\H)$, by the Cauchy--Schwarz inequality for $\norm{\cdot}{\mu}$ it holds that

 and similarly